lucasvianav/nvim/README.md

 ### Option toggling
 All of the options are changed using `setlocal`, not `set`.
-I like these keybinds a lot, unfortunaly I wasn't able to make it work in VSCode, so they work only in terminal Neovim..
+I like these keybinds a lot, unfortunaly I wasn't able to make it work in VSCode, so they work only in terminal Neovim.

 The supported options are:
   * `c`: cursorline